AadithyarajT/Secure-Room-Chat/README.md

 # SecureRoomChat

-SecureRoomChat is a privacy-focused, real-time chat application built using Django and WebSockets.
+SecureRoomChat is a An intermediary platform providing temporary, user-initiated communication services without permanent data retention.”, real-time chat application built using Django and WebSockets.

 It is designed to provide secure, anonymous, and temporary communication.